-- Seasonal workers for jobs up to 9 months (the same workers can return annually under a 4-year multi-entry visa) - long-term workers for roles between 1 and 4 years.
+- short-term workers for jobs up to 9 months (the same workers can return annually under a 4-year multi-entry visa) - long-term workers for roles between one and 4 years.

-The Australian Government connects Australian employers with PALM workers through the Pacific Labour Facility (PLF), which supports the administration of the PALM scheme.
+The Australian Government connects Australian employers with PALM scheme workers and supports the administration of the scheme.